 - One small pot of low-fat yoghurt (125 grams)

-- one tablespoon of berries of your choice
+- two tablespoon of berries or fruit of your choice

 Layer the yoghurt, berries and seeds in alternate layers into a small glass or serving dish.